wAVeckx/trino-jtopen/README.md

     connection-url=jdbc:jtopen://ip:port/database:sslConnection=true;

 **Notices**:
-* the trailing semi-colon is required.
+* The trailing semi-colon is required.
 Or it will throw SQLException `Invalid database URL syntax`.
+* This connector was originally based on the code from [trino-db2](https://github.com/IBM/trino-db2) which is a connector for Db2 LUW using IBM connection/driver.

 ## Configuration Properties

 | Property Name | Description |